AlexJReid/blog/content/posts/druid-cdc/index.md

                     !== changeEvent.dynamodb.NewImage[dim])) {
     // NB: No sanity checking of OldImage and NewImage having _dim_ defined!

-    // Emit retraction at time of change
+    // Emit retraction of old image at time of change
-    // Emit addition at time of change
+    // Emit addition of new image at time of change
 }
 ```